MicrosoftDocs/VBA-Docs/word/Concepts/Objects-Properties-Methods/filter-the-building-block-list-in-a-content-control.md

 The following example shows how to filter a building block list to a specific gallery.

+> [!NOTE]
- **Note**  Run the code in the "Create a Custom Building Block Gallery" topic before running the code in this topic.
+> Run the code in the "Create a Custom Building Block Gallery" topic before running the code in this topic.

 ```vb